nikhilnagrale2/DBMS/README.md

    - Many to Many

 - Every one to one relationship is also a one to many and many to one, many to many relationship

+### Participation Constraints

+- **Participation Constraints**

+1. Specifies weather the existance of an entity depends on its being related to another entity via a relationship type
+2. these constraints specify the minimum and maximum number of relationship instance that each entity can/must participates in.

+- **Max Cardinality**

+1. It defines the maximum number of times on entity occurence participating in a relationship.

+- **Min Cardinality**

+1. It defines the minimum number of times on entity occurence participating in a relationship.

+- **Types of Participation**

+1. Partial Participation - Not all entities are involved in the relationship.
+Partial participation is represented by single lines.
+2. Total Participation - Each entity is involved in the relationship.
+Total participation is represented by double lines